cyristo/apifit/README.md

 !define API_HOST {jsonplaceholder.[host_var].com}
 !define API_PATH {/[path_var]}
 ```
-These variables are now used in the test table.
+These variables can now used any the test tables of any test pages.

+We will test different **id** of the **users** resource, which is a GET parameter of this API.
+Here is the test table description in FitNesse wiki :
 ```
 |ddt:API Fixture|${API_HOST}|${API_PATH}                     |
 |[host_var]     |[path_var] |id|status code?|$.[0].name?     |